Bhaulik/jarvoice/README.md

 # jarvoice
-Personal AI Assistant that can manage tasks for you through phone calls
+Personal AI Assistant that can manage tasks for you through phone calls & texts